 The main ingredient, as said, is quark.
 In Finland, it’s very easy to find in grocery stores but it may be challenging to find in some other countries.
 We recommend you look in stores that are familiar with products from other countries and that have more international varieties.

-We did not have a mold for a homemade pasha, so we tried to use coffee filter bags.
+We did not have a mold to use for this pashka recipe, so we tried to use coffee filter bags.
 We could not use the coffee machine part where the filter bag is positioned, so we needed to be creative and use our fantasy.
 This led to using cups with filter bags in them.
-Because of this, our homemade pasha does not have a mold or a filter bag shape, but rather a rectangular shape.
+Because of this, our homemade pasha does not have a very goodmold or a filter bag shape, but rather a rectangular shape.

 We served it with mini chocolate eggs.
 A combination that we strongly recommend: the taste of chocolate with the quark fits quite well and won’t disappoint.

-Regardless of the shape that did not match the traditional one, the taste was extremely good and surely this will be made again in the following years.
+Regardless of the shape that did not match the traditional one, the taste was extremely good and surely we will make it again in the following years.

 If you wish, you can store your homemade pasha in the fridge for 2-3 days before serving.

-Did you know about pasha?
+Did you know this pashka recipe?
 What do you usually make for your Easter celebration as dessert?
 Let us know by leaving a comment.
 We would love to hear from you!